dandersson/Tiny-Tiny-RSS-Notifier-for-Chrome/README.md

 Tiny Tiny RSS Notifier for Chrome
 =================================
-A simple Google Chrome extension that polls a given [Tiny Tiny RSS](http://tt-rss.org/) server and displays the number of "fresh" articles.
+A simple Google Chrome extension that polls a given [Tiny Tiny RSS](http://tt-rss.org/) server and displays the number of either unread or "fresh" articles.

 Usage
 -----